crusyn/eth-explorer/README.md

 ## design

-Used Material UI components:
+Used Material UI components including:

-- Material Table components for `TransactionDataGrid`
+- Material Table components for `TransactionDataGrid.js`
 - Material circular progress loading indicator between transaction and account data fetches
 - Typography throughout the app so it can quickly be updated with a new theme

-### improvements
+## improvements

 Find a list of [design, testing, product, data and doc improvements to work on.](improvements.md)